The NWT is open to leisure travel. See information on COVID-19 travel guidelines

-Because anything smaller is what we call "bait."
+Because any fish smaller is what we call "bait."

 (Extra points if it's a ski-plane.)

-... or better yet, gone beyond it, by foot, canoe, skidoo, whatever.
+... or better yet, gone beyond the end of the road, by foot, canoe, skidoo, whatever.

-In the super-cool winter of the Northwest Territories, a coating of ice, called "hoarfrost," accumulates on every chilly surface, glazing the world in glory.
+In the super-cool winter of the Northwest Territories, a coating of ice, called "hoarfrost," accumulates on every chilly surface, glazing your skiing route in glory.

 In the North's small towns, old fashioned paddling races are a feature of summer celebrations.
 Jump into a boat and join in.

 It's the weirdest thing: The sun is getting lower, lower ... wait, now it's rising again.
 No night.
-Just an endless dance of brillance in the sky.
+Just an endless dance of brilliance in the sky.

 In the Northwest Territories, parkas aren't for fashion.
 They're like space suits, allowing you to thrive in our vigorous interstellar cold.

-Odd machines prowl the Northland, rolling through landscapes no car could endure.
+Odd machines prowl the North, rolling through landscapes no car could endure.
 This amphibious vehicle transports tourists to a remote fishing lodge.

-This is the Arctic Circle.
+This is the Arctic Circle, on the Dempster Highway.
 Believe us, lunch tastes better at the top of the world.